JavierJaquez/blowdetector/README.md

 # Blowdetector
 An app used to perform a user study exploring the use of blowing as input in mobile applications.
+The input to classification  subsystem is a continuos recording from the phones microphone.
+The signal is transformed using the MFCC library wrote by chiachunfu (https://github.com/chiachunfu/speech/blob/master/speechandroid/src/org/tensorflow/demo/mfcc/MFCC.java).
+This serves as input to a Convolutional Neural Network, trained with TensorFlow.
+The output is a binary classification of wether a blow is detected or not.
+This classification runs continuosly, given a result approximatly every 50ms.
+This result is then used by another logic in the app, which represents the implementation of the user study.

 # User Study
 Two experiments were carried out.
 The first was a Fitts’s law task that contained two conditions.
 The baseline condition involved the use of the tapping method, thesecond condition used blowing.
 The second experiment includeda reaction time task with 3 conditions.
 In the first experiment, 4 degrees of difficulty in decreasing order were presented for each Fitts’s law task,each containing 18 trials.
 The second experiment included 20 trials for each reactiontime tasks.